braxtonhall/library-thing/README.md

 When the extension is used, the LibraryThing banner is replaced with a [Vancouver Black Library](https://www.vancouverblacklibrary.org/) one, so you can discern whether the extension is active at a glance.

-The banner will also be grey if you are not logged in to the VanBlackLibrary LibraryThing, or if you don't have [Tag Index](./docs/librarian/tag-index.md) access.
+The banner will also be grey if you are not logged in to the VanBlackLibrary LibraryThing account, or if you don't have [Tag Index](./docs/librarian/tag-index.md) access.

 <img src="docs/img/banner.png" alt="banner">